 Both adult and teen volunteers provide a valuable service to hospitals and the community by bringing a smile to a patient, by offering a helping hand and by sharing hope with anxious families.

-Columbus Regional Health offers numerous volunteer opportunities, including in the Emergency and Trauma Center at Midtown Medical Center, the Children’s Hospital at Midtown Medical Center, the John B. Amos Cancer Center and Northside Hospital.
+Piedmont Columbus Regional offers numerous volunteer opportunities, including in the Emergency and Trauma Center at Piedmont Columbus Regional Midtown Campus, the Children’s Hospital at Piedmont Columbus Regional Midtown Campus, the John B. Amos Cancer Center and Piedmont Columbus Regional Northside Campus.

 For 6 weeks during the summer, youths from ages 14-18 may participate in the Columbus Regional Auxiliary Youth Volunteer program.
 Because their duties require the same dedication and commitment as adult volunteers, these youth volunteers are carefully selected.
 Applications are available online and in the Auxiliary office from January to April 1.
 April 1 is the deadline for applications.